avatartwo/ndss18_wycinwyc/README.md

 # ndss18_wycinwyc

-This repository contains the code for fuzzing experiments described in the paper "What You Corrupt is not what you crash: Challenges in Fuzzing Embedded Devices" [1], which is available [here](http://www.s3.eurecom.fr/docs/ndss18_muench.pdf).
+This repository contains the code for fuzzing experiments described in the paper "What You Corrupt Is Not What You Crash: Challenges in Fuzzing Embedded Devices" [1], which is available [here](http://www.s3.eurecom.fr/docs/ndss18_muench.pdf).

 In a nutshell, [boofuzz](https://github.com/jtpereyda/boofuzz) is used to fuzz firmware of